Skip to main content

 A user-defined field that extends Slant’s default data model.
 Custom fields can be:

-• Text, number, currency, date, or select type
+• Text, number, date, boolean, select, or rich text type

 Learn more about custom fields